-Dating after divorce can be complicated, particularly when you have children.
+Dating after divorce can be complicated, particularly when you have children, it can have a long lasting emotional impact.
 If you have a new romantic partner and aren’t sure how to introduce the person to your kids, here are some important questions you should ask yourself first.

 Can I Date Before the Divorce Is Finalized?